camtaliadoros/canvas/src/content/expertise/philanthropy.md

 ---
 type: expertise
 title: Philanthropy and Giving Strategy Consultancy
-description: investigating and identifying the fundamental values powering philanthropist's charitable activities, nurturing and developing these into the fabric of a wider operational strategy which not only gives life to those original values, but allows them to grow and widen their reach and scope.
+description: It’s a privilege to explore fundamental values powering philanthropic activity.
+We work with you to identify the issues you care about the most, to then develop a wider charitable strategy, which not only gives life to your original motivations but allows them to grow and widen in scope and reach.
 iconPath: ../../assets/expertise-icons/strategy-consultancy.png
 position: 3
 ---